SACHSTech/careers-in-computer-science-DouglasLau895-rm/README.md

-# Careers in Computer Science
+# Careers in Computer Science: Video Game Developer

-## Video Game Developer
+## 1.1 Basics

 ### Description of Career and Responsibilities
 Video game developers work in teams to plan, design, produce, debug, and maintain video games.
 They create everything that is part of a game from visual and audio content to the game’s features and functionality.
 Oftentimes, video game developers work with other people, which requires them to have a strong ability to collaborate well with others.